lu7did/OrangeThunder/README.md

 ```
 modprobe snd-aloop ; modprobe snd-pcm-oss ; modprobe snd-mixer-oss ; modprobe snd-seq-oss
 ```
+You might want to introduce such line into the /etc/rc.local file for automatic loading during startup.

 We need to initially create virtual audio sinks for each frequency.
 The example below will set up a two virtual audio sinks that load on boot.
 To set up another, simply add more lines from Virtual 2 and and so on.
 First open the pulseaudio default.pa file: